Professor Nathan Balke, Department Chair

 Requirements for the Minor.
 Students majoring in other departments may obtain a minor in economics by completing ECO 1311, 1312, 3301, 3302, and two advanced courses at the 4000 or 5000 level with a G.P.A. of at least 2.00 in economics courses attempted.
 Non-lecture classes cannot be used toward an economics minor.
 No grade lower than C will be counted.

-Instead of a general minor in economics, a minor in a specialized field (International Economics, Public Economics, Labor Economics, Econometrics, Economic Growth and Development, Monetary Economics, Economics of Decision Making, and Economics of Industrial Organization) may be obtained if six hours of 4000- and 5000-level courses constitute one of the above eight fields currently approved by the Economics Department.
+Instead of a general minor in economics, a minor in a specialized field (International Economics, Public Economics, Labor Economics, Econometrics, Monetary Economics, Managerial Economics, and Economics of Industrial Organization) may be obtained if six hours of 4000- and 5000-level courses constitute one of the above seven fields currently approved by the Economics Department.

-Additional information about the Economics Department is located at www.smu.edu/economics.
+Additional information about the Economics Department is located at the following Web site: www.smu.edu/economics

 1310.
 Exploring Economic Issues.
 Discusses current economic issues and problems in a suitable manner for students not majoring in economics or related sciences.
 No prerequisites.
 No credit is allowed for students who have received credit for ECO 1311 or 1312.